imheyleepatel/Dr-portfolio/README.md

-Install the necessary dependencies. npm i
+``Install the necessary dependencies. npm i

-# Step 4: Start the development server with auto-reloading and an instant preview.
+Start the development server with auto-reloading and an instant preview. npm run dev
-npm run dev
+``